melvinzhang/scheme2llvm/README.txt

 Open issues
 ===========
-Open issue: Output readable function names instead of function554
+Open issue: Rewrite parts of the compiler to remove set!

 Open issue: Document the subset of Scheme supported